-The most beautiful of them all turned out to be Cadaques, situated on a bay near the Cap de Creus peninsula.
-Unfortunately you have to conquer a tiny serpentine road through the mountains to get there, and then somehow manage to drive your car along the narrow streets of Cadaques without hitting a pedestrian, cat or Vespa.
-Fortunately my vocabulary of Italian curses is a bit thin, so the locals had to do with my Swedish favorite expressions instead, like “Men hallå, flöö daj!”.
+After conquering a tiny serpentine road through the mountains, I drive the rental through the narrow streets of Cadaques without hitting any pedestrian, cat or Vespa.
+Fortunately my vocabulary of Spanish curses is a bit thin, so the locals had to do with my Swedish favorite expressions instead, like “Men hallå, flöö daj!”.
+But after a short dip in the Mediterranean and a pizza with too much mozzarella, the rough driving part is almost forgotten.

-Salvador Dalí had a house nearby at Port Lligat, and when you see the view, you understand why.
+Cadaques is situated on a beautiful bay near the Cap de Creus peninsula.
+Salvador Dalí had a house nearby at Port Lligat.
 There are several traces of the artist in Costa Brava, for instance in the tiny town Figueres where he was born in 1904.
 He was later buried in the same town, under the cupola of Teatre-Museu Dalí.

 Another gem in the area is Castellfollit de la Roca, a medieval village built on top of a 50 meter high rock, surrounded by the rivers Fluvià and Toronell.
 The rock is a basalt formation, the result of river erosion of the lava from ancient volcanic eruptions which sculpted the stone.
 The 13th century church of Sant Salvador is dominating the skyline and we climbed the tower for a great view.